Split, the second biggest Croatian city, is known for ancient sights, sandy beaches, and rich nightlife options.

 squares and buildings like Split Peristyle, Piazza, Museum of Split, Golden Gate etc.

-Next thing I would do is walking on Split Riva and enjoying its Mediterranean atmosphere.
+The next thing I would do is walk on Split Riva and enjoy its Mediterranean atmosphere.

 It would be a great idea to just sit for a coffee in Riva's bars and enjoy the atmosphere together with domestic people.

 Another attraction that should be visited is some of the beaches in Split, preferably Bacvice.
 You could try playing Picigin there for a while.

 In the end, I would visit some of the Marjan attractions like Marjan forest park or the top of Marjan hill.